What is an Internship?

 Benefits of an Internship:

-Boost your maturity and self-confidence
+Boost personal development, maturity, and self-confidence

-Enjoy a greater clarity about career decisions
+A greater clarity about career decisions

 Improve your human relations skills

-Prepare for life after graduation
+Prepare for post-graduation life steps

 Integrate classroom theory with real-life experiences